junxit/us-congress-bills-111/metadata.md

 - Rep. Wolf, Frank R. [R-VA-10] (W000672)
 - Rep. Murphy, Patrick J. [D-PA-8] (M001168)
 - Rep. King, Peter T. [R-NY-3] (K000210)
+- Rep. Hirono, Mazie K. [D-HI-2] (H001042)
+- Rep. Emerson, Jo Ann [R-MO-8] (E000172)

 ## Committees (1)

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2010-11-17 — [House 111-2-575](votes/house-111-2-0575.md) — On Motion to Suspend the Rules and Agree — **Passed** (417–3)

 ## Actions

 - 2010-11-15 — Introduced in House
 - 2010-11-15 — Introduced in House
 - 2010-11-15 — Referred to the House Committee on Education and Labor.
+- 2010-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-11-16 — Considered under suspension of the rules. (consideration: CR H7481-7482)
+- 2010-11-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1715.
+- 2010-11-16 — Ms. Hirono moved to suspend the rules and agree to the resolution.
+- 2010-11-17 — Considered as unfinished business. (consideration: CR H7509-7510)
+- 2010-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 575). (text: CR 11/16/2010 H7481)
+- 2010-11-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 575).(text: CR 11/16/2010 H7481)